michielskobe/rnd-final-project/docs/project/petalinux.md

 -            "
 ```

-### Upgrading WILC firmware
+### Upgrading WILC kernel drivers

 We created `/project-spec/meta-avnet/recipes-modules/wilc/wilc_16.3.bb`, which is a copy of `wilc_16.1.1.bb` with some adaptations.
-These adaptations update the Linux kernel to version 6.6 and the WILC firmware to 16.3.
+These adaptations update the kernel drivers for the WILC chip to version 16.3 which supports Linux kernel version 6.6.

 ```diff
 - SRC_URI = "git://github.com/linux4sam/linux-at91.git;protocol=http;branch=${BRANCH};subpath=drivers/net/wireless/microchip/wilc1000 \
 -           file://0001-ultra96-modifications-16.1.patch \